KlasMvW/typesafe_coordinate_systems/README.md

 [![CI - MSVC && GCC](https://github.com/KlasMvW/typesafe_coordinate_systems/actions/workflows/cmake.yml/badge.svg)](https://github.com/KlasMvW/typesafe_coordinate_systems/actions/workflows/cmake.yml)

-# Typesafe coordinate systems
+# Type-safe coordinate systems

 ## Brief description

-**TS** is header-only C++ library that allows the user to perform coordinate transformations in a typesafe manner.
+**TS** is header-only C++ library that allows the user to perform coordinate transformations in a type-safe manner.
 Each coordinate system is represented by a struct and the parent-child relation between the systems is represented by inheritance.
 The only restriction on the hierarchy of systems is that each system can have only one parent system.
 Multiple child systems is however allowed.